A Single Source Reality

 MVVMCross library supports IoC and we started building the solution based on the containers.
-Thus, we produced a number of interfaces for containers to support platform specific UI implementation.
-For example, we created platform specific implementation for message boxes, flurry analytics, network statuses, loggers, user settings, player, etc.
+Thus, we produced a number of interfaces for containers to support platform-specific UI implementation.
+For example, we created a platform-specific implementation for message boxes, flurry analytics, network statuses, loggers, user settings, player, etc.

 We targeted to have minimum pre-processing directives to separate source code and we managed to make it.
 The code has just a few directives to avoid difference in platforms.